visika/tesi-magistrale/thesis.typ

 )

 == Molecular Dynamics

+The last task in this discussion concerns the behaviour of liquid water.
 Constant NVT @md simulations with Langevin thermostat #footnote[https://wiki.fysik.dtu.dk/ase/ase/md.html#module-ase.md.langevin
 ] were performed under varying external conditions.
 The thermostat couples the system to an external heat bath at a fixed temperature.